 Moving from Dorset FA to Bournemouth FA gave us a chance to broaden our horizons.
 The early 1960's saw some of the club officials involved with the villages youth side Rossgarth YFC.
-It's heartening to see that the link has not only been maintained but over the last few years is getting even stronger with an increasing number of the first team players have coming through the ranks of local football to make the natural progression through to senior level with their local club.
+It's heartening to record that this link was maintained with an increasing number of the first team players coming through the ranks of local football to make the natural progression through to senior level with their local club.
+In 2017 Verwood Town FC and Rossgarth Youth FC merged, cementing their close ties and bringing the Youth and Senior clubs of the area into a single organisation.

 In 2004/5 the Wessex League amalgamated with the Hampshire League and formed three new leagues.
 Verwood Town were entered into the new Sydenhams Wessex League Division Three.
 Two seasons and a great deal of effort off the pitch, erecting dugouts, hard standing and stands and on the pitch finishing third, the club was rewarded with a promotion into the Newly renamed Sydenhams League (Wessex) Division One.

-The following season, the good playing form continued with a top six finish in the first season in Division One.
-During the summer of 2007, the clubs ambitions were finally realised with the erection of floodlights needed to maintain their well deserved status in the Sydenhams League (Wessex).
-The 2007/8 season saw further improvement with the team challenging for promotion over much of the season, ultimately losing out but achieving a highly creditable 4th place finish.
+During the summer of 2007, the clubs ambitions were finally realised with the erection of floodlights needed to maintain their well deserved status in the Sydenhams League (Wessex) and on field with the team challenging for promotion over much of the season, ultimately losing out but achieving a highly creditable 4th place finish.

 2011/12 was a big season in the club's history with the Reserves joining the newly formed the Wyvern Combination Football league and the First team claiming it's greatest achievement to date becoming Champions of Division One and earning promotion to the Premier Division.

-Consolidation was achieved in our inaugural season in the top flight with a solid safe 14th position finish which was followed in ensuing seasons as we remained relatively safe from any relegation fears.
+Consolidation was achieved in our inaugural season in the top flight with a solid 14th position finish and was followed in ensuing seasons as we remained safe from relegation.

 Three management changes from 2014 resulted in the First Team entering a more unsettled period which culminated in relegation and a drop to Division 1 for the start of 2017/18 season.

-The club remains committed to grow however, and to push forward both on and off the pitch.
-In 2015 the Verwood Town Ladies Team was established participating in the Dorset Women's league, and in 2017 Verwood Town FC and Rossgarth Youth FC merged, cementing their close ties and bringing the Youth and Senior clubs of the area into a single organisation.
+The club remains committed to grow however and push forward both on and off the pitch.
+In 2015 the Verwood Town Ladies Team was established participating in the Dorset Women's league, and together with the greater integration across youth and adult football we are now developing plans for improved facilities with our hope and wish to continue the development of football for all in the Verwood area.

 |1983/84||Winners Pickford Senior Trophy|